NW Community Information

 Tissue samples taken from fish found some levels of PCB to be more than 22 mg/kg in smallmouth bass, which is more than 10 times the “No Consumption” advisory level of 1.9 mg/kg.

 DEP has been working with EPA and others to determine the sources of the contamination and how to remediate it, which has focused primarily on EPA’s Westinghouse Sharon Superfund Site (Site).
 Westinghouse, now Paramount Global (Paramount), has conducted groundwater, sediment, and fish tissue sampling on and near the Site.
 In Fall of 2023, Paramount, with EPA and DEP oversight, completed a dredging project within the Shenango River to remove PCB-contaminated sediments adjacent to the Site.

 DEP and Paramount will continue to conduct fish tissue sampling routinely to monitor the effects of the remediation efforts on the fish species in this area of the Shenango River.

 The Fish and Boat Commission will not stock trout in Shenango River Section 04 until further notice.
 The agency will continue to work to identify another nearby waterbody to provide recreational trout fishing opportunities for anglers.

-DEP has contacted the public water suppliers that withdraw water from this area of the river.
-These water suppliers have been conducting annual monitoring for PCBs.
-None of the monitoring—including samples collected earlier this year—showed any presence of PCBs in the water itself.
-These systems have agreed to increase the frequency of monitoring to quarterly to ensure ongoing compliance with the drinking water standards for PCBs.
+DEP has also coordinated all activities with the public water suppliers that withdraw water from this area of the river.
+These water suppliers have and continue to conduct routine monitoring to ensure ongoing compliance with the drinking water standards for PCBs.